vkuznet/PyQueryBuilder/tests/README.txt

 To change to other DB-backend (Oracle/MySQL/PostgreSQL), you can follow this steps:

-1. Create two test DB accounts, one of tem for migration test.
+1. Create two test DB accounts, one of them for migration test.
 2. Modify TestDB.cfg according to your accounts
 3. $> sh test.sh